 "Women must be likable, but likable women are seen as less competent.
 The more successful and competent a woman becomes, the less she is seen as likable."

-Stoddard observes that when a woman reaches for the "golden ring" and shares her success, it is often viewed as problematic by the men closest to her—even if they aren't consciously aware of their bias.
+Stoddard further observes that when a woman reaches for the "golden ring" and shares her success, it can be seen as threatening — especially by the men closest to her, even when they are not fully aware of their own bias.

 In this generation, many women have finally lifted the blindfolds.
 We are starting to truly see each other.
 We are beginning to build castles for one another.
 The women who do not seek superficial validation—the ones who fought ten times harder to stand beside their "sisters"—are the ones redefining the future.